-Goal: Community members have access to information to ensure they can contribute to creating a safer community. сіт YR OLE Our Priorities We know we are succeeding when L Р A S F 2.1 Develop safety campaigns to raise awareness with vulnerable groups.
-There is an increase in the sense of safety for vulnerable community members. x x х х x 2.2 Crime prevention education activities.
-There is an increase in residents perception of safety and there is a decrease in the number of burglaries of unsecured houses/vehicles. х х x x 2.3 Develop a sense of community and 'connectedness' through programs, activities and initiatives.
-There is increased sense of 'community'. x x x x 2.4 Increase residents and visitors perception of safety.
-Perception surveys show an increase in the number of responders feeling 'safer' in our community. x 2.5 Increase residents preparedness for emergencies.
-Residents feel more prepared to cope with emergencies. x x x 2.6 Increased compliance through education.
-There is a reduction in the number compliance team interventions. х 2.7 Promote gender equality to address underlying cause of family and domestic violence.
-The City of Albany is seen as a leader in implementing systems and processes and support gender equality. х х x
+GOAL: Community member to ensure they can be safe contribute to creating a saf CITY ROLE Our Priorities We know we are succeeding when L Р A s F 2.1 Develop and promote safety campaigns to promote local services, and raise awareness of safety initiatives to protect vulnerable groups and those experiencing family and domestic violence.
+There is an increased in awareness of local services, and reduction in fall related injuries.
+X X х х х 2.2 Crime prevention education activities.
+There is an increase in residents perception of safety and there is a decrease in the number of burglaries of unsecured houses/vehicles. х х x X 2.3 Develop a sense of community and 'connectedness' through programs, activities and initiatives.
+There is an increased sense of community reflected in the biennial community survey results. x х х Х 2.4 Increase residents and visitors perception of safety.
+Perception surveys show an increase in the number of responders feeling 'safer' in our community. х 2.5 Increase residents preparedness for emergencies.
+Residents feel more prepared to cope with emergencies.
+X X x 2.6 Increased compliance through education.
+There is a reduction in the number compliance team interventions. х